April 2020

 February 2019

 In policy and law, regulation of abortion is frequently treated differently from other health services.
 The safety of abortion is similar to that of other types of office- and clinic-based procedures, and facility requirements should be based on assuring high-quality, safe performance of all such procedures.
-False concerns for patient safety are being used as ...
+False concerns for patient ...
 Read more >

 September 2018

 Barriers to women’s reproductive health care access, particularly for termination of pregnancy, are increasing at the local, regional, and national levels through numerous institutional, legislative, and regulatory restrictions.
 Lack of access to reproductive health care has negative consequences for women’s health.
-Twelve women’s health care organizations affirm their support for access to comprehensive reproductive health ...
+Twelve women’s health care organizations affirm their support for ...
 Read more >